LukasHromadnik/FEL-UI-SZZ/KO/01-ilp.md

 $$\max \left\{ \mathbf{c}^T \cdot \mathbf{x} \ | \ \mathbf{A} \cdot \mathbf{x} \leq \mathbf{b}, \mathbf{x} \in \mathbb{Z}^n \right\}$$
 Since the **ILP solution space is not a convex set**, we cannot use convex optimization techniques.

-The most successful methods to solve the ILP problem are:

-* Enumerative methods
-* Branch and bound method
-* Cutting planes methods

 ## Enumerative methods

 Based on the idea of **inspecting all possible solutions**.
 Due to the integer nature of the variables, the number of solutions is countable but their number is huge.
 So this method is usually suited only for smaller instances with a small number of variables.